This tool is now available in Map Viewer, the modern map-making tool in ArcGIS Online. To learn more, see Dissolve

-Two or more areas whose boundaries overlap or who share a common boundary will be merged into one area.
+Two or more areas whose boundaries overlap or that share a common boundary will be merged into one area.

 Areas with the same field value

 Areas that overlap or share a common boundary will be merged into one area if they have the same field value.
 More than one field can be selected to merge the areas.

-The Dissolve Boundaries tool has the option to calculate statistics on numerical fields for areas that are being dissolved together.
+The Dissolve Boundaries tool provides the option to calculate statistics on numerical fields for areas that are dissolved together.
 The statistics include sum, average, minimum, maximum, and standard deviation.
 Each time a value for Field or Statistic is entered, a new row is added to the tool pane so more than one statistic can be calculated at once.